-Just the word 'Hawaii' conjures visions of turquoise waves lapping at colourful sands, a rich historical tapestry that's as Polynesian as it is American and a welcoming culture you can distill into a single word: Aloha.
-Once you arrive, trace the history of Pearl Harbour on Oahu, where you can tour battleships and see the memorial to that fateful day in 1941.
-Cruise to Hawaii and head to the Big Island to scale volcanoes like Mount Kilauea and chase waterfalls on the slopes of Mauna Kea.
+Just the word "Hawaii" conjures visions of turquoise waves lapping at colourful sands, a rich historical tapestry that's as Polynesian as it is American and a welcoming culture you can distill into a single word: Aloha.
+Once you arrive, trace the history of Pearl Harbor on Oahu, where you can tour battleships and see the memorial to that fateful day in 1941.
+Cruise to Hawaii and head to the Big Island for an experience unlike any other.
+Chase the waterfalls on the slopes of Mauna Kea.
 Or enjoy the sun and surf on the remote shores of Kauai and Maui.
 Discover the magic with a Hawaiian cruise.

-Hawaii offers some of the world's best in outdoor exploration.
-The best Hawaii cruises allow you to trek through the lush Hana Rainforest, or enjoy a more volcanic experience on the Big Island.
-Marvel at the lava flows of Kilauea, or savour the coffee that grows in the soil made fertile by millions of years of eruptions.
+Hawaii offers some of the world’s best in outdoor exploration.
+The best Hawaii cruises allow you to trek through the lush Hana Rainforest, or through the jet black sands of Punalu’u Beach.

 Hawaii might look like a postcard, but it's more than just a pretty face.
 Your Hawaii cruise will let you counterbalance naps on Waikiki with a tour of the USS Missouri at Pearl Harbour or a visit to Iolani Palace, the residence of Hawaii's royal family.